 The kids need laptops in the Robotvilla so they’ll be able to code and build cool stuff.
 This was quite a challenge since computers are pretty expensive.
-Since I finance Robotvilla myself, it was a mission and a half to find a lot for a “little”.
+I finance Robotvilla myself, so it was a mission and a half to find a lot for “less”.
 At first, it felt like a mission impossible but if there is a will, there is a way.
 I started out by posting a request for old laptops on Twitter and Instagram.
 In no time I got offers from really nice people who wanted to donate their old laptops to Robotvilla.
-The problem was that these sweet people don’t live in the Netherlands, so I had to pay a lot of shipping and Import taxes.
+The problem was that these sweet people don’t live in the Netherlands, so I had to pay a lot of shipping and import taxes.
 So that was a no go… I kept my hopes up by thinking: “It’ll come when it comes…”

 I follow a couple of really fun people on Instagram, who run Robotvilla-like workshops for kids on the other side of the world.
 One day I scrolled by one of their Instagram posts and I saw that they used bright blue laptops for the kids.
 It looked so welcoming and fun that I decided to ask what brand the laptops were.
 It turned out to be blue HP Stream laptops.
 Immediately I dove onto the web in search for these fun laptops but I found out that these HP Streams were an older model, thus hard to get.
 Bummer!
 I found one on eBay and one on Amazon, again, I had to pay a lot of shipping and I needed 7 or maybe 8 laptops.